 What are the different retail bank types?

-The interest rate spread refers to the difference in interest rates that banks charge on personal loans and interest rates that banks pay on deposits in savings accounts.
+The interest rate spread is the difference in interest rates that banks charge on loans and the rates they pay on deposit accounts.
 The spread fluctuates greatly across various economic cycles.
-For instance, in prosperous economic times, commercial banks are able to get away with paying out lower interest rates on savings accounts and charging higher interest rates on loans.
+In prosperous economic times, the spread is generally wider.
 The widened spread allows these institutions to generate more income.

-Offering higher interest rates on savings accounts may incentivize consumers to hold more money in these accounts, which will reduce consumer participation in the capital markets.
+Offering higher interest rates on savings accounts may incentivize consumers to hold more money in these accounts.
+This, in turn, may reduce consumer participation in the capital markets.

 Credit Unions and Cooperatives

-What is the role of retail banks?
+What is the role of the three types of retail banks?

 - Provide more liquidity by influencing the money supply in an economy.
 This is usually done by adjusting interest rates and periodically reviewing creditworthiness protocols

+Thank you for reading CFI’s explanation of retail bank types.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To learn more about related topics, check out the following resources: